-The carrying of insurance business is a regulated activity in Ireland which requires a life assurer to obtain an authorisation.
+The carrying on of insurance business is a regulated activity in Ireland which requires a non-life insurer to obtain an authorisation.

 The competent authority responsible for the authorisation and supervision of insurance undertakings in Ireland is the Central Bank of Ireland (the "Central Bank").
-The Central Bank maintains registers of all life insurance undertakings authorised to write business in or from Ireland whether through the establishment of a head office, a branch or by way of freedom of services and on a day-to-day basis is responsible for the regulation of life insurance undertakings in accordance with national and European Community legislative and regulatory provisions.
+The Central Bank maintains registers of all non-life insurance undertakings authorised to write business in or from Ireland whether through the establishment of a head office, a branch or by way of freedom of services and on a day-to-day basis is responsible for the regulation of non-life insurance undertakings in accordance with national and European Community legislative and regulatory provisions.